 Within Reception we encourage children to engage in a range of play activities which help the children to make progress in each of these key areas of learning and development:

-During the first half of the Summer term, we are launching our new and exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘Are all Minibeasts scary?’
+This half term we are continuing with our exciting Learning Challenge Curriculum where the children’s learning will be based around the key question ‘What do I know about me?’

 Each week the children will find out about, explore and investigate the following questions –

 LC1/Week 3 – How am I the same?
 How am I different?

 LC2/Week 4 – Why do I look like I do?

 LC3/Week 5 – What can I do with my body?

 LC4/Week 6 – What makes a family?

 LC5/Week 7 – Where in the world do my family come from?